"If I had one song to recommend a listen to so far this year, this would be it."

 Released 9 October 2020

-Amelia Ray - vocals
+Amelia Ray - Scriptwriter, Director, Vocals

 Jake Wood - Video Editor, Audio Engineer, Pandeiro